-Beginning in Fall 2021 there will be changes to the curriculum, to stay up-to date on the curriculum starting in Fall 2021 please view the advising packet below.
+Note: Beginning in Fall 2021 there will be changes to the curriculum.
+To stay up-to date on the curriculum starting in Fall 2021 please view the Advising Packet AY 2021-22 (PDF).

 The general requirements stated under Columbian College of Arts and Sciences, Undergraduate Programs.

 Achievement of a minimum grade of C- in all courses that count toward the degree.